Treatment options for mouth and oropharyngeal cancer

 - have and early stage lip cancer

 You might have radiotherapy after surgery.
-This is to kill any cancer cells that might have been left behind.
+This is to kill any cancer cells that might still be around the site of surgery.
 You might also have radiotherapy to the neck area to kill cancer cells in the lymph nodes.
 This is to lower the risk of the cancer coming back.

-You usually have external radiotherapy for mouth and oropharyngeal cancer.
-Your doctor might suggest internal radiotherapy for mouth cancer.
+If you need radiotherapy for mouth and oropharyngeal cancer, you usually have external radiotherapy.
+Very rarely, your doctor might suggest internal radiotherapy.
 This is called brachytherapy.
 It is only available in a few specialist centres.
-Your doctor will tell you more about this treatment if it is suitable for you.
+Your doctor will tell you more about this treatment if it is available and suitable for you.

 You may also have radiotherapy if your cancer comes back.
-This will depend on whether you had radiotherapy or surgery before.
+This will depend on:

 You can have radiotherapy on its own or together with chemotherapy (chemoradiotherapy).